KunWang-22/personal_page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Zhenyi Wang is a Ph.D. student in Electrical and Computer Engineering, University of Macau, supervised by Prof.Zhang.
+Zhenyi Wang is a Ph.D. student in Electrical and Computer Engineering, University of Macau, supervised by {{< staticref "https://www.fst.um.edu.mo/personal/hczhang/" "newtab" >}}Prof.Zhang{{< /staticref >}}.

 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.